cztomsik/graffiti/README.md

 render(<App />, new Window("Hello"))
 ```

-and it should show some text if you run it with `npx ts-node -T main.tsx`
+and it should show some text if you run it with `npx ts-node -I '//' -O '{"jsx": "react"}' -T main.tsx`.
+All of this is a bit hairy for now.

 ## Running examples
 ```bash